SymfonyCasts/symfony7/sfcasts/join-entity.md

 ```terminal
 symfony console make:migration
 ```
 ... and check it out.
-It might look like there are a lot of changes, but look
+It might seem like there are a lot of changes, but look
 closely: it's just dropping the foreign key constraints, adding a primary key, and recreating the foreign key.
 So, in the end, this migration doesn't change anything *real* in the database.

-Run the migration with
+Run it with:

 ```terminal
 symfony console doctrine:migrations:migrate